Highland Cow

 Why do Highland Cows have long hair and a fringe?

-Their long coat is designed for survival in harsh Scottish weather.
-The oily outer layer sheds rain and snow, while the soft undercoat keeps them warm in cold winds.
-Their long fringe, known as a dossan, protects their eyes from snow, wind, and insects.
+Their long double coat protects them from Scotland’s harsh weather.
+The oily outer layer repels rain and snow, while the thick undercoat keeps them warm.
+Their long fringe, or dossan, shields their eyes from the weather and insects.

 XploreScotland's must-see attractions